-DIFFE RENCE BETWEEN LINE ORGANISATION AND LINE AND STAFF ORGANISATION S.No.
+DIFFERENCE BETWEEN LINE ORGANISATION AND LINE AND STAFF ORGANISATION S.No.
 Line Organization Line and Staff Organization 1 This form of organization has lack of specialists.
 So decisions are not more correct.
 The decisions about organization are more strong because at the time of decision, the advice of expert is taken.
 2 The authority is centralized.
 All decisions are taken at top level.
 The centralization of authority is comparatively less, departmental management has also the opportunity to take decisions.
 3 This organization is fit for small enterprise.
 This organization is fit for bigger enterprises.
 4 This organization has simplicity because there is clear authority line from top to below and promotions happens easily.
 It has complexity, there is no clear authority from top to below, many problems arises due to specialists.

-DIFFERENCE BETWEEN FUNCTIONAL ORGANISATION AND LINE AND STAFF ORGANISATION S.No.
-Functional Organization Line and Staff Organization 1 In functional organization, decisions are taken by specialists.
+below and promotions happens easily. due to specialists.
+DIFFEF S.No.
+RENCE BETWEEN FUNCTIONAL ORGANISATI Functional Organization ON AND LINE AND STAFF ORGANISATION Line and Staff Organization 1 In functional organization, decisions are taken by specialists.
 In line staff organization the decisions are taken by line officers, specialists give only advice.
 2 In this organization full advantage of specialization is taken.
 It this, the advantage of specilisation is not taken much due to not taking decision by specialists.
 3 In the organization the work in divided according to qualification.
 In this, the qualification of workers is not considered at the time labour-division.
-4 In this organization, there are separate specialists for every work.
-So there is problem of coordination.
-The line of authority is predetermined.
-So co-ordination is easy.